Facial recognition system: History of facial recognition technology

 Automated facial recognition was pioneered in the 1960s by Woody Bledsoe, Helen Chan Wolf, and Charles Bisson, whose work focused on teaching computers to recognize human faces.
 Their early facial recognition project was dubbed "man-machine" because a human first needed to establish the coordinates of facial features in a photograph before they could be used by a computer for recognition.
 Using a graphics tablet, a human would pinpoint facial features coordinates, such as the pupil centers, the inside and outside corners of eyes, and the widows peak in the hairline.
 The coordinates were used to calculate 20 individual distances, including the width of the mouth and of the eyes.
 A human could process about 40 pictures an hour, building a database of these computed distances.
 A computer would then automatically compare the distances for each photograph, calculate the difference between the distances, and return the closed records as a possible match.

 In 1970, Takeo Kanade publicly demonstrated a face-matching system that located anatomical features such as the chin and calculated the distance ratio between facial features without human intervention.
 Later tests revealed that the system could not always reliably identify facial features.
 Nonetheless, interest in the subject grew and in 1977 Kanade published the first detailed book on facial recognition technology.

 In 1993, the Defense Advanced Research Project Agency (DARPA) and the Army Research Laboratory (ARL) established the face recognition technology program FERET to develop "automatic face recognition capabilities" that could be employed in a productive real life environment "to assist security, intelligence, and law enforcement personnel in the performance of their duties."
-Face recognition systems that had been trialed in research labs were evaluated and the FERET tests found that while the performance of existing automated facial recognition systems varied, a handful of existing methods could viably be used to recognize faces in still images taken in a controlled environment.
+Face recognition systems that had been trialled in research labs were evaluated.
+The FERET tests found that while the performance of existing automated facial recognition systems varied, a handful of existing methods could viably be used to recognize faces in still images taken in a controlled environment.
 The FERET tests spawned three US companies that sold automated facial recognition systems.
-Vision Corporation and Miros Inc were both founded in 1994, by researchers who used the results of the FERET tests as a selling point.
-Viisage Technology was established by a identification card defense contractor in 1996 to commercially exploit the rights to the facial recognition algorithm developed by Alex Pentland at MIT.
+Vision Corporation and Miros Inc were founded in 1994, by researchers who used the results of the FERET tests as a selling point.
+Viisage Technology was established by an identification card defense contractor in 1996 to commercially exploit the rights to the facial recognition algorithm developed by Alex Pentland at MIT.